bon-ami/jirrit/README.md

   For Jira servers, there may be more to config for issue closure with some fields filled.
 Usually, these fields can be seen in an issue's detail.
+  - rejectrsn is the field name for reject reasons.
   - testpre is the field name for test condition.
   - teststep is the field name for test steps.
   - testexp is the field name for test expectation.